 |Dive Grenada Scuba Centre||(473) 444-1092||0.6 mi.
 West-Southwest of Central Grand Anse||Grenada|

 |Eco Dive & Trek||(473) 444-7777||0.5 mi.
 South-Southeast of Downtown St. George||Grenada|

 |Lumbadive||(473) 443-8566||3.0 mi.
 South West of Central Hillsborough||Carriacou|

 |Native Spirit Scuba||(473) 439-7013||1.9 mi.
 South of Downtown St. George||Grenada|

-View the chart below for information concerning the approximate cost of typical dive services in this area.
+Take a moment to look through the table just below for information concerning the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|